dh256git/project27/src/about/news/_posts/2023-08-31-news-in-August.md

 title: We took a break.
 So who wrote this?
 updated: 2023-10-23
 buttonStyle: fg-blog-sect
-backgroundStyle: bg-blog-sect
+backgroundStyle: abg-blog-sect
-image: july.png
+image: august.jpg
-alt: Placeholder.
+alt: A view of the Atlantic Ocean and the forest from a high vantage point in Portugal.
 ---

 We were looking forward to August.
 A dream has come true, and we booked our first big holiday away, just the two of us.
 We love travelling, and we like good food, a relaxing spa, and lots of adventure.
 So we decided to set sail, and jump on a cruise around the Mediterranean.